11 Ways To Be An Earth Activist At Home

 During the Spring, Summer and into Autumn, drying your laundry outside should be relatively easy.
 As you approach Winter the opportunities will be more infrequent, but remember, even a few short hours will make a difference to how your laundry smells and it will need far less time drying inside afterwards.

 “To get a single pound of beef, it takes over 5,000 gallons of water – as the

 number one consumer of freshwater in the world, animal agriculture is drastically

 7. Unplug Your Devices

-You might be surprised to learn that all electronics suck energy when they’re plugged in, EVEN IF they’re powered down.
+You might be surprised to learn that all electronics suck energy when they are plugged in, EVEN IF they’re powered down.
 In the U.S. alone, “vampire power” is responsible for draining up to $19 billion in energy every year.
 Anytime a cord is plugged into a socket, it’s drawing energy – so although your device isn’t charging, you’re still contributing to your carbon footprint.
 Simple solution?
-Leave your electronics unplugged at all times, unless you’re actually using them.
+Always leave your electronics unplugged, unless you’re actually using them.

 8. Stop Eating (or Eat Less) Meat